opencast/opencast/docs/guides/developer/docs/api/base-api.md

 # Information

-In order to assess key characteristics of the API and to test general connectivity, the API’s root url is not protected through authentication:
+In order to assess key characteristics of the External API and to test general connectivity, the External API’s root url is not protected through authentication:

 ### GET /api

-Returns key characteristics of the API such as the Application API base URL and the default version.
+Returns key characteristics of the External API such as the API base URL and the default version.

 __Response__